-The compensation committee of the Board ("Compensation Committee") is currently comprised of three directors, namely Barry Allan (Chairman), Clifford J. Davis and Brian Davey, all of whom are independent within the meaning of Canadian Securities Administrator's National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").
+The compensation committee of the Board ("Compensation Committee") is currently comprised of three directors, namely Barry Allan (Chairman), Brian Davey and Kenneth Stowe, all of whom are independent within the meaning of Canadian Securities Administrator's National Instrument 58-101 - Disclosure of Corporate Governance Practices ("NI 58-101").

-The Compensation Committee's purpose is, among other things, to: (i) review and make recommendations to the Board at least annually regarding the Corporation's remuneration and compensation policies, including short and long-term incentive compensation plans and equity-based plans, bonus plans, pension plans (if any), executive stock option plans (including the Corporation's incentive stock option plan) and grants, and benefit plans; (ii) have the sole authority to retain and terminate any compensation consultant to assist in the evaluation of director compensation, including sole authority to approve fees and other terms of the retention; (iii) review and approve at least annually all compensation arrangements with the senior executives of the Corporation; (iv) review and approve at least annually all compensation arrangements with the directors of the Corporation; and (v) review the executive compensation sections disclosed in the Corporation's management proxy circular distributed to the Shareholders in respect of the Corporations annual meetings of Shareholders.
+The Compensation Committee's purpose is, among other things, to: (i) review and make recommendations to the Board at least annually regarding the Corporation's remuneration and compensation policies, including short and long-term incentive compensation plans and equity-based plans, bonus plans, pension plans (if any), executive stock option plans (including the Corporation's incentive stock option plan) and grants, and benefit plans; (ii) have the sole authority to retain and terminate any compensation consultant to assist in the evaluation of director compensation, including sole authority to approve fees and other terms of the retention; (iii) review and approve at least annually all compensation arrangements with the senior executives of the Corporation; (iv) review the executive compensation sections disclosed in the Corporation's management proxy circular distributed to the Shareholders in respect of the Corporations annual meetings of Shareholders.